Basics of wrought iron design

 This pattern again works because of the bar numbers. on a smaller railing say 1600mm this wouldn’t really work, as the end two bars would be missing.
 Adjusting the baskets 1 space closer to the scrolls would allow the whole pattern to fit.

-As simple pattern like this is not so dependant on bar count.
+A simple pattern like this is not so dependant on bar count.

-Centre fillers and scrolls
+Centre fillers and scrolls.

-This is squares but it could easy be circles.
+This is diamonds but it could easy be circles.
 At the top it becomes possible to use parts to fill a gap between bars.
 The restriction being is that you can’t go to the end. it has to be as drawn.
+Attempting to cut part of a circle or detail in, will foul with the wall fixings.

 There is no reason why the top detail is not contained within an extra horizontal bar.
 This was the tradition way of doing it.
-The above version was a cost saving way of getting a similar result, without the need to use extra material and weld in an extra bar.
+The previous version was a cost saving way of getting a similar result, without the need to use extra material and weld in an extra bar.

 Conclusion